pH7Software/pH7-Social-Dating-CMS/README2.txt

 ==============================================

-CREATED, DEVELOPED, PRODUCTED AND POWERED BY SORIA PIERRE-HENRY, All Rights Reserved.
+CREATED, DEVELOPED, PRODUCTED AND POWERED BY PIERRE-HENRY SORIA, All Rights Reserved.

 ==============================================